howsoai/platform-installation-examples/kots-existing-cluster-airgap/README.md

 ```
 > If the above command fails - troubleshoot your container engine setup, and ensure k3d was installed correctly.

-## Install Howso Platform with KOTS
+### Install Howso Platform with KOTS

-This example will show a CLI driven install.
-The KOTS UI can also be used, use `kubectl kots install --namespace howso howso-platform` to initiate the UI driven install.
+This example will show a CLI-driven install.
+The KOTS UI can also be used, use `kubectl kots install --namespace howso howso-platform` to initiate the UI-driven install.

-With your license available at `~/howso-platform-license.yaml`, your kotsadm.tar.gz container bundle at ~/kotsadm.tar.gz and your air-gapped bundle available at ~/2024.1.0.airgap - you can install the Howso Platform using the following commands:
+To use the following commands _as-is_ - download your license and make it available at `~/howso-platform-license.yaml`, your kotsadm container bundle at `~/kotsadm.tar.gz` and your air-gapped bundle available at `~/2024.3.0.airgap`

 Push the kotsadm images to the local registry.